Mah Nà Mah Nà: The Benny Hill Show version

 In 1969, British comedian Benny Hill switched from BBC Television to Thames Television.
-This move also marked the major start of color television in the United Kingdom.
-As part of the new format by Benny Hill, many risque jokes and sketches were featured.
-As with the signature "Yakety Sax" instrumental on the end of each show, the implementation of "Mah Na Mah Na" on Benny Hill was used to great effect to reflect the comedy action of particular sketches—notably the ones providing the backdrop of the story of the moment, most often sped up and (mostly) with no audible dialogue.
+This move also marked the major start of colour television in the United Kingdom.
+As part of the new format by Benny Hill, many risqué jokes and sketches were featured.
+As with the signature "Yakety Sax" instrumental on the end of each show, the implementation of "Mah Na Mah Na" on Benny Hill was used to great effect to reflect the comedy action of particular sketches — notably the ones transitioning into slapstick mode, providing the backdrop of the story of the moment, most often sped up and (mostly) with no audible dialogue.

-On the new Thames incarnation of The Benny Hill Show, "Mah Na Mah Na" was part of an organized, horn-driven, four-song instrumental comic medley, starting off with a percussion tapping beat of the track leading into a rendition of "Doo-Bee-Doo-Bee-Doo", a very early track written by famed record producer Giorgio Moroder, which in itself was loosely based on and, as a result, bears a tightly similar rhythm and style to "Mah Na Mah Na".
+On the new Thames incarnation of The Benny Hill Show, "Mah Na Mah Na" was part of an organised, horn-driven, four-song instrumental comic medley, starting off with a percussion tapping beat of the track leading into a rendition of "Doo-Bee-Doo-Bee-Doo", a very early track written by famed record producer Giorgio Moroder, which in itself was directly based on and, as a result, takes on a tightly identical rhythmic cadence and style to "Mah Na Mah Na".
 The four-song medley then continues with a rendition of "Für Elise" (which is always heard with the accompaniment of a flute and a muted trumpet), then "Mah Na Mah Na", finally finishing with "Gimme Dat Ding", then looping back to the start of the progression.

 This medley was first used on Thames Episode 10, which was first screened on British television on November the 24th, 1971.
 The original recordings of the instrumental medley often featured vocals by Benny Hill's backing chorus, The Ladybirds.
 However, as there were numerous recordings and renditions of the "Benny Hill Medley" throughout the entire Thames run, some versions featured other female vocalists (after The Ladybirds departed the show) while the rest of them were otherwise completely instrumental.